ReinProject/coinbin/README.md

 - HD (bip32) support
 - Supports altcoins such as litecoin

-Donate to 1CWHWkTWaq1K5hevimJia3cyinQsrgXUvg to see more development!
+Donate to 1CWHWkTWaq1K5hevimJia3cyinQsrgXUvg (Outkast3k's address) to see more development!